mesumitsaxena/DesignPatterns_CSharp/Creational/Prototype/README.md

 }
 ```
 **Issue with above Approach:**
-- We might have different birds, like sparrow, crows etc. Considering all birds with only one class Bird and maintain all code within that will break SRP principal.
+- We might have different birds, like sparrow, crows etc. Considering all birds with only one class Bird and maintain all code within that will break SRP(Single Responsibility principal).
 - So, above method might not work, and we will have to create multiple subclasses.
 ## Approach 1 :
 Considering we will create multiple subclasses and make Bird an abstract class